bytetrail/vaux/README.md

 embedded devices.
 See _vaux-embedded_

 ## vaux-client
-_Future_ : MQTT v5 client library using the vaux-mqtt codec.
-This is currently a placeholder project.
+MQTT v5 client library using the vaux-mqtt codec.
+The vaux client provides a wrapper around the basic MQTT v5.0 protocol that supports clients that need to operate in a continuous read/write mode.
+Currently the vaux MQTT client provides this capability with a separate thread for protocol management with channels supporting inbound and outbound traffic management.

 ## vaux-broker
-A complete implementation of an MQTT v5 broker.
+An in-progress effort on a complete implementation of an MQTT v5 broker.
 See roadmap below.

 ### Usage
 ```